martel-innovate/deep-log-inspection/README.md

 Quick Start
 -----------

-To quickly get a Monasca environment running, you can use [docker-compose][4]:
+To quickly get the Deep Log Inspection system running, you can use [docker-compose][4]:

     docker-compose up